Animadversio/Animadversio.github.io/_academic_notes/Note on Behavioral Study.md

 ## Why Learning Evolves?

 * Learning is based on environment regularity but not totally fixed!
-* What's good for a learnt behavior VS innate behavior
+* Q: What's good for a learnt behavior VS innate behavior